This is based on opinion. Please don't list it on a work's trope example list.

 Considering how seemingly thorough Clockwerk is, one would think he would have been able to extinguish the Cooper line already, seeing as how all he'd need to do is kill off all current living ones.
 Sure, they hid from him, but they can't have ALL evaded him entirely.
 It's possible that he simply allowed them to breed a new generation, then killed off the elder ones.
 He doesn't want to eliminate the Cooper lineage, he just wants to personally execute every Cooper, for eternity.

 Back to the first game, there's the Beast.
 His appearance Both of them is a major Jump Scare.
 His appearance is that of a large, multi-colored, Uncanny Valley snake.
 And the worst part?
-His first appearance is in a section with clue bottles, meaning it's entirely possible to not notice him until it's too late.
+His appearance occurs when the camera is aimed in the opposite direction, with only the sound of breaking stone to tell you the monster is right behind you.
+The section also has clue bottles, meaning it's entirely possible to not notice him until it's too late.

 The build-up to that level is pretty bad too.
 Sly pulls up his binocu-com and observes the elaborate front door, while this exchange happens:

 Bentley: "What's with that large, industrial-strength voodoo gate?…Mz Ruby must really be trying to keep something out!"

 Sly: "Or maybe…she's trying to keep something in."

 Bentley: "Whoa.
 Did you see those reeds move?…There's something huge down there!
 You'd better get going!"